jacksleight/laravel-omni/README.md

 * Standard component protected properties will be filled from tag attributes or parameter arrays.
 * Standard component protected properties are available in the template scope.
-* Protected methods are available in the template scope (they're not exposed as actions).
 * Individual attributes are not set as variables in the template scope.
 * Conditionally rendering components by implementing `shouldRender` is not supported.